d2: Improving Reasoning in Diffusion Language Models via Trajectory Likelihood Estimation: Method

-\textbf{Understanding the role of $N$.}~ With d2-StepMerge, we reduce the number of model passes from $T$ to $N$.
-A natural question to ask is what is the effect of $N$ on the accuracy of the policy gradient?
+\textbf{Understanding the role of $N$.}~ With \dtwostepmerge, we reduce the number of model passes from $T$ to $N$.
+This raises a natural question: ``what is the effect of $N$ on the accuracy of the policy gradient?''
 Since the importance weight is the quotient of two trajectory likelihood evaluations, we further narrow this down to studying the discrepancy between the complete likelihood decomposition of the trajectory and that yielded by our StepMerge strategy.
-Formally, we define the KL divergence between the complete and StepMerge decompositions by a masked DLM policy $\pi_\theta$ as $D_N$:
+Formally, we quantify the discrepancy $D_N$ between the complete and StepMerge decompositions as:

 We compute $D_N$ for LLaDA-8B-Instruct~\citep{nie2025large} on the test sets of four datasets (introduced in Section~\ref{sec:4.1_d2_stepmerge}).
-As shown in Figure~\ref{fig:DN}, $D_N$ decreases monotonically with increasing $N$, indicating that d2-StepMerge trades compute for likelihood estimation precision.
+As shown in Figure~\ref{fig:DN}, $D_N$ decreases monotonically with increasing $N$, indicating that \dtwostepmerge trades off compute for likelihood estimation precision.

-\begin{remark} diffu-GRPO~\citep{zhao2025d1} is a special case of d2-StepMerge where $N=1$.
+\begin{remark} diffu-GRPO~\citep{zhao2025d1} is a special case of \dtwostepmerge where $N=1$.
 As noted above, $N=1$ produces an inaccurate likelihood estimation and may thus harm the performance of RL.
 This is consistent with our experimental results shown in Section \ref{sec:4.1_d2_stepmerge}. \end{remark}